openenergymonitor/emonth2/readme.md

 V2.0 hardware revision adds support for SI7021 temperature and humidity.
 This sensor brings performance and power savings over the DHT22, see `sensor_test` folder of this repo for sensor evaluation and comparison.

+### Open-Hardware

+- Hardware schematic & CAD files are in the `hardware` folder of thisw repo
+- See [emonTH V1 Technical Wiki](https://wiki.openenergymonitor.org/index.php/EmonTH_V1.5) for more hardware design notes.

 ### Related Blog Posts